vhelin/wla-dx/doc/asmdiv.rst

 apply to ``.ENUM`` apply also to ``.RAMSECTION``).
 Additionally you can embed structures (``.STRUCT``) into a ``RAMSECTION``.
 Here's an example::

-    .RAMSECTION "Some of my variables" BANK 0 SLOT 1
+    .RAMSECTION "Some of my variables" BANK 0 SLOT 1 PRIORITY 100
     vbi_counter:   db
     player_lives:  db
     .ENDS